psf/black/docs/usage_and_configuration/the_basics.md

 #### `-x, --skip-source-first-line`

-Skip formatting the first line of the source code.
+Skip the first line of the source code.

 #### `-S, --skip-string-normalization`